iann0036/tf-cfn-provider/docs/providers/librato/SpaceChart.md

 `SpaceId` - (Required) The ID of the space this chart should be in.

+`Name` - (Required) The title of the chart when it is displayed.

 `Type` - (Optional) Indicates the type of chart.
 Must be one of line or stacked (default to line).

+`Min` - (Optional) The minimum display value of the chart's Y-axis.

+`Max` - (Optional) The maximum display value of the chart's Y-axis.

 `Label` - (Optional) The Y-axis label.